vvyage/wplaceplushmiku/README.md

 ________________________________________________________________________________________________________________________

 # Please check the QR code from time to time to make sure it's scannable!
 If it's not working, try to fix it for other people with the image and coordinates below.
-# Also there's a image of Teto above Miku but who cares about her right?
+# Also there's a image of Teto above Miku but who cares about her,  right?
 (Image below)

 ----------------------------------